Douglas Cliggott

-Douglas "Doug" Cliggott (born 1956) is the former U.S. equity strategist at Credit Suisse.
-He was appointed to that position in 2009.
+Douglas Cliggott (born 1956) is an American banker and academic.
+He was formerly U.S. equity strategist at Credit Suisse, a position he was appointed to in 2009.
 Formerly he was the CIO of Dover Management LLC.
-He joined the Greenwich, CT based firm in December 2006.
+He joined the Greenwich, Connecticut-based firm in December 2006.
+He later became a professor at University of Massachusetts Amherst.

+Education

+Cliggott holds a BA in economics from the University of Massachusetts Amherst and an MA from The New School.

+Career

 Cliggott was a managing director and chief investment strategist at J.P.
 Morgan & Company and JPMorgan Chase between September 1996 and February 2002.

 In 2002 he left JP Morgan to head the U.S. office of Swedish asset management firm Brummer & Partners, a J.P.
 Morgan client.
 Cliggott has since returned to the University of Massachusetts Amherst as a lecturer and professor.

-Cliggott holds a BA in Economics from the University of Massachusetts Amherst and an MA from The New School.